pnplusplus/OSDMenu/README.md

 This is a slimmed-down and refactored version of OSDSYS patches from FMCB 1.8 for modern PS2SDK with some new patches sprinkled in.
 It reads settings from `mc?:/SYS-CONF/OSDMENU.CNF` and patches the `rom0:OSDSYS` binary with the following patches:
-- Custom OSDSYS menu entries
+- Custom OSDSYS menu with up to 255 entries
 - Infinite scrolling
 - Custom button prompts and menu header
 - Automatic disc launch bypass
-- Force GS video mode to PAL, NTSC, 1080i or line-doubled 480p.
+- Force GS video mode to PAL, NTSC, 1080i or line-doubled 480p (with half the vertical resolution).
   Due to how to OSDSYS renders everything, "true" 480p can't be implemented easily
 - HDD update check bypass
 - Override PS1 and PS2 disc launch functions with custom code that starts the launcher
 - Additional system information in version submenu (Video mode, ROM version, EE, GS and MechaCon revision)

+Patches not supported on protokernel systems:
+- Automatic disc launch bypass
+- Custom button prompts
+- PAL video mode

 See the list for supported `OSDMENU.CNF` options [here](#freemcbcnf).
 For every menu item and disc launch, it starts the launcher from `mc?:/BOOT/launcher.elf` and passes the menu index to it.